StormTrooper4432/Urban-Heat-Island-Effects-in-the-Dallas-Fort-Worth-Metroplex-A-Systematic-Review/README.md

 # Urban Heat Island Severity Modeling (DFW)

-This project builds a full, reproducible pipeline to predict Urban Heat Island (UHI) severity in the Dallas-Fort Worth metroplex using Google Earth Engine datasets.
-It includes data extraction, cleaning, feature selection, EDA, multiple ML models, deep learning, evaluation, and ARIMA forecasting.
 This project accompanies the paper "Urban Heat Island Effects in the Dallas-Fort Worth Metroplex: A Systematic Review" submitted to the 2026 Modeling the Future Challenge.

 ## Setup
 1. Create and activate a Python environment.